Hotels near Rotary Park

 Which hotels near Rotary Park offer free breakfast?

-Which hotels near Rotary Park have a pool?
+Which hotels near Rotary Park have an outdoor pool?

 Which hotels near Rotary Park offer free parking?